Module 3.2: The Three Pillars of Observability

 What You’ll Learn

-Section titled “What You’ll Learn”- What each pillar provides and its limitations
+Section titled “What You’ll Learn”- What each pillar provides, what it costs, and where its blind spots are

 Part 1: Logs